thingSoC/embedis/examples/ARDUINO_101/README.md

 ## Examples for Arduino101

 Just starting support for the Arduino101 platform.
-It compiles and executes, however the CurieEEPROM emulation in Flash, doesn't appear to be "writing" data correctly yet - not sure where the problem lies...
+It compiles and executes, however the CurrieEEPROM emulation in Flash, doesn't appear to be "writing" data correctly yet - not sure where the problem lies...
-I'll work on it when I have time.
-The rest of the Embedis system is working, just not CurieEEPROM...

 ## Contributors